urakubo/UNI-EM/README.md

 4. Select Dojo → Open Dojo Folder from the dropdown menu, and specify the folder of the sample EM/segmentation dojo files.
 Dojo will be launched as a web application.

 ### Python version
-1. Install Python 3.5 or later (3.6 recommended) in a Microsoft Windows PC (64 bit) or Linux PC (Ubuntu 18.04 confirmed).
+1. Install Python 3.5 or 3.6 in a Microsoft Windows PC (64 bit) or Linux PC (Ubuntu 18.04 confirmed).
 2. Install cuda 9.0 and cuDNN 7.4.2 (or later) for Tensorflow 1.12 (latest combination on 2018/12/20) if your PC has a NVIDIA-GPU.
 3. Download the source codes from the github site:
    	- git clone https://github.com/urakubo/UNI-EM